Autumn Flowering Camellia (Camellia sasanqua) A Complete Growing Guide

 How to grow Autumn Flowering Camellia sasanqua

-We think of Camellia as spring flowering, and that’s correct.
-However, there is a group of beautiful autumn and winter flowering Camellia called Camellia sasanquas.
-They have glossy evergreen foliage, and bright flowers in shades of pink, red, and white, ideal to lift the gloom of a dull autumn day.
+We think of Camellia as spring-flowering, and that’s correct.
+However, there is a group of beautiful autumn- and winter-flowering Camellias called Camellia sasanquas.
+Like their spring-flowering cousins, these Camellias also have glossy evergreen foliage and bright flowers in shades of pink, red, and white, ideal to lift the gloom of a dull autumn day.

-Plant C. sasanquas grows best in acid soil.
+Like all Camellia, these shrubs are fussy.
+Plant C. sasanquas grows in acid soil.
 If your soil is not naturally acidic, plant sasanquas in a container with ericaceous compost.
-There is compact varieties ideal for container planting., such as C. sasanqua 'Fuji-no-yuki' pure white double flowers 1.5 x 1m. and Yuletide illustrated above, red flowers, good in containers 1.1m available from Suttons (affiliate link)

 C. sasanqua is more tolerant of drier conditions and will grow in both semi-shade and (unlike the spring flowering variety) in full sun.
-In fact it is said they flower best in sun, C. sasanqua is much less of a woodland shrub than the spring flowering varieties.
+In fact, it is said they flower best in sun, C. sasanqua is much less of a woodland shrub than the spring-flowering varieties.
 As with all Camellias, shade from the early morning sun and frost which helps to preserve the blooms.
+This variety of Camellia is also best planted in a sheltered spot away from cold winds.
+Mulch in winter.

 The original varieties of C. sasanquas were not fully hardy, and pure C. sasanquas are not fully hardy, but there are now several lovely, and even scented, varieties, which are fully hardy H4 but require a sheltered position.
 This variety of Camellia will flower from October to December.

-Popular varieties to grow are 'Maiden's blush' illustrated top left, a large shrub can reach 4m in 10-20 years.
-It can be grown in sun or semi shade and has delicately scented flowers.
+Popular varieties to grow are 'Maiden's blush' illustrated top left, a large shrub that can reach 4m in 10-20 years.
+It grows well in sun or semi-shade and has delicately scented flowers.

 Camellia sasanqua 'Strawberry Swirl' has light pink flowers with a central yellow boss.
 Evergreen, upright growth it will mature to around 4m.